MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

 ![Over capacity instances graph](media/analytics-over-capacity-instances.PNG "Over capacity instances graph")

+> [!NOTE]
+> If you haven't set a **Maximum occupancy** value in the mobile app, you'll see a placeholder that prompts you to download or go to the mobile app to set a value.

 You can hover over data to reveal more details.

 ![Over capacity instances details](media/analytics-over-capacity-instances-details.PNG "Over capacity instances details")